maftouni/maftouni.github.io/_pages/about.md

 Research Interests
 ======
-1. Data Analytics,
+1. Data Analytics
-2. Deep Learning,
+2. Deep Learning
 3. Computer Vision
 4. Optimization

 News
 =====
-[September 2020]  Joined INFORMS student chapter at VT \
+[Sept.
+2020]  Joined INFORMS student chapter at VT \
-[May 2020]  Received Master of Science in Industrial and Systems Engineering at Virginia Tech\
+[May 2020]  Received Master of Science in Industrial and Systems Engineering (ISE) at Virginia Tech\
-[Dec 2019]  Received Graduate Certificate in Data Analytics at Virginia Tech\
+[Dec.
+2019]  Received Graduate Certificate in Data Analytics at Virginia Tech\
 [March 2020] Passed the Ph.D.
-Preliminary exam \
+Preliminary Exam \
-[November 2019] Presented at 2019 Informs Annual Meeting Seattle\
+[Nov.
+2019] Presented at 2019 Informs Annual Meeting Seattle\
-[September 2019] Joined the SMART Lab \
+[Sept.
+2019] Joined the SMART Lab \
-[September 2017]  Awarded a Graduate Fellowship upon the admission to the Ph.D. program at Virginia Tech
+[Sept.
+2017]  Awarded a Graduate Fellowship for the Ph.D. program at Virginia Tech